MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.1.0/migrate-from-azurerm-to-az.md

 1. Load your AzureRM script in VSCode
 2. Start the migration by opening the command palette `Ctrl+Shift+P` and select `Migrate Azure PowerShell script`
 3. Select source version `AzureRM`
-4. Follow the recommnended actions for each underlined command or parameter.
+4. Follow the recommended actions for each underlined command or parameter.

 ## Next steps